-We caught up with the creative force behind the making of the film, Je Suis Superhero, Harleen Kaur.
+We caught up with the creative force behind the making of the film, Drawn Together- Comics, Diversity and stereotypes, Harleen Kaur.
 This MBA & business professional and mother of two kids (one is 2 years old and the other is just 2 months old) in her early 30s, is defying every single stereotypical image that popped into your mind when you read this sentence.
 She herself has experienced ethnic and gender stereotyping as an Indian woman living in the US.
 She’s had people refusing to join her crew for her first film for, well, being pregnant with her first child at that time!
-She feels that the only way to deal with it personally is to have a solid belief system as a guide, and do our bit to start the conversation at the societal level.
+She feels that the only way to deal with it personally is to have a solid belief system as a guide and do our bit to start the conversation at the societal level.

 Image courtesy: Kaur Films

-She is out to raise $65,000 on her Kickstarter campaign, of which about $14,000 has been raised.
+She is out to raise $65,000 for her Kickstarter campaign, of which about $14,000 has been raised.
 It is an ambitious film set to be shot in 6 cities across 3 countries.
 How widely this story reaches is quite simply in your hands, dear readers.
-We believe it is a story worth being told, and told very well.
+We believe it is a story worth being told and told very well.

 Excerpts from an interview with the gutsy lady: